caleanunoah/HTNE/README.md

 We built a mobile application in Android Studios for the hackathon Hack the Northeast.
 The app guides a user through a series of exercises so they can do exercises safely in quarantine.
 [Check out a demo video](https://youtu.be/r32jermgXcA?t=65).
 Let's get quarantoned!

 ## Technology Used
-- Java
+- OOP Java
-- Android Studios
+- Android Studios for Mobile Development
+- TensorFlow for computer vision ML training

 ## How to Use
 To support open development and further project integration, the code for this project can be found by downloading this repo and opening the PoseEstimation Example